apache/shenyu-website/blog/SPI-SourceCode-Analysis-SPI.md

 The JDK's built-in 'SPI' can be used as follows:

-- in the 'META-INF/services' directory of the classpath, create a file named with the fully qualified name of the interface (essentially a 'properties' file), for example named 'java.sql.Driver'
+- In the 'META-INF/services' directory of the classpath, create a file named with the fully qualified name of the interface (essentially a 'properties' file) whose implementation classes you want the SPI loader to load , for example if you want to load the SQL driver implementation classes mentioned above then create a file named 'java.sql.Driver' since those classes implement the 'java.sql.driver' interface.

-- this file can be specified in the specific implementation classes, namely each implementation class all types of qualified called one line alone, such as `META-INF/services/java.sql.Driver`
+- In this file we can add entries for all the specific implementations of the interface .
+For example for the above driver class scenario we would add entries as shown in below code snippet in the file `META-INF/services/java.sql.Driver`

 ```java
 # content of file META-INF/services/java.sql.Driver